gaearon/react-transform-boilerplate/README.md

 Absolutely!
 We only show Express server with `webpack-dev-middleware` and `webpack-hot-middleware` because people often have a Node server anyway, and it can be tricky to configure WebpackDevServer to work with existing server.
 Additionally, `webpack-hot-middleware` displays syntax errors in an overlay, which WebpackDevServer doesn’t do.

-However you can use WebpackDevServer instead of the custom server just fine.
+However, you can use WebpackDevServer instead of the custom server just fine.

 #### I don’t see the syntax error overlay

 Make sure your react-app is not attached to `document.body`.
 The client overlay provided by [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) will render into `document.body`.

 Attaching the React root node to `document.body` requires extra caution, as many third-party packages will append their markup to the body as well.
 React will replace the entire contents in the body on every re-render.
-Thus you will not see the additional markup.
+Thus, you will not see the additional markup.

 It’s always better to render your React app in a `#root` DOM element.